Glaschu/ol-tes/openlineage-insecure-wrapper/README.md

-# OpenLineage Insecure Wrapper
+# OpenLineage Spark - Insecure Wrapper

-This project provides a wrapper JAR for OpenLineage that disables SSL certificate validation for the HTTP transport.
+This project provides a wrapper JAR for OpenLineage Spark integration that disables SSL certificate validation for the HTTP transport.
 This is **only intended for testing environments** where self-signed certificates are used and proper certificate management is not feasible.

 ## Security Warning